 “Do you have service records?”

 You want a car that has been well cared for.
-That means it should have had recommended maintenance performed at regular intervals suggested by the manufacturer.
-If the owner says he did the maintenance himself but can’t produce any receipts for parts, be skeptical.
+It should have had maintenance performed at regular intervals manufacturer-specified intervals.
+If the owner claims to have done the maintenance but can’t produce any receipts for parts, be skeptical.
 Ask for receipts for any new muffler, brakes, tires, or other “wear” parts that have been replaced.
 Repair-shop receipts normally note the car’s odometer reading, helping you verify the car’s history.

 “Has the car been recalled?”

 Ask if any safety-recall work was performed or, more important, still needs to be done.
 Dealerships keep records of that.
 Note the mileage when work was performed.
-See page 235 for more information about recalls and technical service bulletins.
+See our car recall section to search for issues affecting the vehicle you are interested in buying.